 A chip brush may be used in a variety of ways.

 Some employees swear by one method of usage, while others argue that their method is the greatest.

 We’ll examine both alleged applications and leave it up to you to decide.

 1 – Applying harsher chemical solvents

-If you use a regular paintbrush to apply certain chemicals, the bristles may melt.
+The bristles may melt if you use a regular paintbrush to apply certain chemicals.